Blu3wolf/BMS-Docs/Acronyms.md

 RPM | Revolutions Per Minute |
 RSVR | Reserve |
 RTB | Return to Base |
-RTN | Return | Data command switch related
+RTN | Return |
 RUN | Run | e.g. A test is running.
 RV | maybe Rendezvous? | Used in pg 175 of BMS-Manual.pdf
 RVTO | Rolling Vertical Takeoff |
 RWR | Radar Warning Receiver | Part of the electronic warfare suite.
+Displays rough relative bearing to detected threats.
+S-J | Selective Jettison | SMS MFD Option.
+SA | Situational Awareness | The number one - without this you are nothing.
-Displays rough relative bearing to detected threats SAM | Surface to Air Missile | A common and persistent air defence weapon.
+SAM | Surface to Air Missile | A common and persistent air defence weapon.
 SAM | Situational Awareness Mode | An A-A radar mode.
-SEAD | Suppression of Enemy Air Defences | A mission that, in BMS equates to Destruction of Enemy Air Defences SEC | Secondary Engine Control | Automatic engine mode of operation for most F-16 engines SEL | Select |
+SCOR | | SMS - When on Allows BATR and FEDS markers in the HUD SEAD | Suppression of Enemy Air Defences | A mission that, in BMS equates to Destruction of Enemy Air Defences SEC | Secondary Engine Control | Automatic engine mode of operation for most F-16 engines SEL | Select |
 SEP | Separate |
+SEQ | Sequence? | Function of moving the DCS right on the ICP - e.g. will step to next option in the DED.
+SI | Sequence Interval | DED EWS Page option.
 Sierra Hotel | Shit Hot...
 SIM | Simulate |
 SMS | Stores Management Subsystem | An MFD format that displays stores loaded on the aircraft.